WINDY-WINDWARD/LogSeq_notes/pages/OOMD.md

 			- ##### 3: Preparing a Problem Statement
 				- Requirements and design decisions should not be mixed.
-				- The system is considerd
+				- The system is considered as a black box
+				- Design decision are engineering choice that provides the behavior specified by requirements
 			-